 Tutorial: Fast self-forced trajectories

 An essential component of the FastEMRIWaveforms (FEW) framework is the rapid evaluation of the inspiral trajectory of the secondary compact object.
-FEW provides the tools required for users to generate and visualiase these trajectories.
+FEW provides the tools required for users to generate and visualise these trajectories.
 Users can also implement their own trajectory models to incorporate additional physics (such as environmental effects or modifications to gravity).
 We will demonstrate these capabilities in this tutorial.

 ODE classes